zehanzhu/zehanzhu.github.io/_pages/about.md

 ======
 * Outstanding PhD Student, Zhejiang University, China, 2023
 * Outstanding Graduate of Shandong Province, China, 2020
-* The Inaugural Dean's Award of the School of Control Science and Engineering, China University of Petroleum (East China)
 * National Scholarship for undergraduate student, China, 2019
 * First Prize in the National Undergraduate Electronic Design Competition, China, 2019
 * First Prize in the National Undergraduate Mathematics Competition, China, 2017